 Explanation: The proposed Fiscal Year 2022 Operating Budget can be found as Appendix A in the Annual Town Meeting Warrant.
 The Budget format contains the expenditure figures for Fiscal Year 2020, appropriation figures for Fiscal Year 2021 (as amended), original requests for Fiscal Year 2021 from Town Departments, Finance Committee's recommendations and Town Manager/ Select Board FY2022 recommendation.
 Please refer to the Select Board's Message to the voters on page Error!
-Bookmark not defined..
+Bookmark not defined. and the Finance Committee's Message on page Error!
+Bookmark not defined.